-Happy to dive into every aspect of winemaking, Sally can often be found hiking through the vineyards with her dog, Roxie, tasting in the caves with associate winemaker Romel Rivera and owner Steve Pride, or shoveling out tanks in the cellar.
-She looks forward to a long career as part of the Pride family.
+Happy to dive into every aspect of winemaking, Sally can often be found hiking through the vineyards, tasting in the caves with Associate Winemaker Romel Rivera and CEO/General Manager Steve Pride, or shoveling out tanks in the cellar.